Goggomobil: Goggomobil Transporter TL van

 The Goggomobil Transporter, or Goggomobil TL, was introduced at the 1956 IFMA show.
 The Transporter was built largely at the request of the German Federal Postal Service, which procured more than 2,000 Transporters between October 1957 and November 1965.

 The Transporter had sliding front doors.
 It was available as an enclosed van with double back doors or as a pickup with a tailgate to the open bed.
 Transporter pickups were often used by municipal services as snowplows or street sweepers.

 3,667 Transporter vans and pickups were produced.

 US export editions

 Goggomobils were exported to the United States.
 These were special export versions, with the 400 cc engine, an automatic gasoline-oil mixer, and 7 in sealed-beam headlights as required by US regulations.

 Goggomobil Dart

-Between 1957 and 1961 some 700 sports cars called Goggomobil Darts were produced by Buckle Motors Pty Ltd in Sydney, Australia.
+Between 1957 and 1961, some 700 sports cars called Goggomobil Darts were produced by Buckle Motors Pty Ltd in Sydney, Australia.
 Other Goggomobil models were also produced under licence, including saloon, coupe, coupe-convertible and light van variants.
 These were fitted with Australian-produced fibreglass bodies in place of the steel bodies of their German counterparts.
 Australian production totalled approximately 5,000 units.

+The Goggomobil reentered the Australian consciousness in the 1990s when it featured in a widely-quoted advertisement for the Yellow Pages telephone directory.
+A man (actor Tommy Dysart) was calling many workshops looking for parts for his Goggomobil, with most people hanging up thinking it is a prank call.
+To one, he patiently spells out G-o-g-g-o in a broad Scottish accent.
+When one finally recognizes the make, he says excitedly "Not the Dart" and turns to his wife and says "They always think it's the Dart", as if the term Goggomobil itself had been widely recognized.

-In 2019 an Australian documentary featuring the Dart was released, called "D'art" by Karl von Möller.
+In 2019 a documentary featuring the Dart was released, called "D'art" by Karl von Möller.